 On the other end of the signal is an NBN Fixed Wireless tower.
 These towers may be up to 14km away from an NBN Fixed Wireless home but, no matter the distance, the NBN Fixed Wireless towers are what connects to the fibre of the NBN.
 Fixed Wireless NBN users should expect latency similar to ADSL2+.

 Fixed Wireless NBN plans are technically available on NBN 12, NBN 25 and NBN 50 speed tiers, where the NBN 50 plans fall under the Fixed Wireless Plus banner and have the potential to burst above 50Mbps speeds (as fast as 75Mbps).
 While there are Fixed Wireless NBN plans with data caps, most plans have unlimited data.

-Below is a breakdown of popular Fixed Wireless NBN 12 plans from our comparison engine:
+Below is a breakdown of cheap Fixed Wireless NBN 12 plans from our comparison engine:

-And you can see popular NBN 25 plans below:
+And you can see cheap NBN 25 plans below:

 Finally, these are the popular NBN 50 plans from our database:

 Homes in metro areas have the biggest selection of NBN providers, and we track dozens of them in our comparison engine.
 The list is smaller when it comes to Fixed Wireless NBN providers, but we still track more than 10 in our database: